Lymphatic Damage Caused by Stress

+First, let’s take a look at the science.
 The lymphatic system is the largest circulatory system in the body and is uniquely susceptible to stress.
-In fact, according to Guyton’s Textbook of Medical Physiology, chronic exposure to large surges of cortisol, the stress hormone, can literally cause the lymphoid tissue to atrophy.
-(1)
+In fact, according to Guyton’s Textbook of Medical Physiology, chronic exposure to large surges of cortisol, the stress hormone, can literally cause lymphoid tissue to atrophy.1

-Persistently high levels of cortisol have been linked to suppressed immune system function and reduced circulation of the antibodies the body desperately needs to fight off foreign invaders.
-(1)
+Persistently high levels of cortisol have also been linked to suppressed immune system function and reduced circulation of antibodies.
+The body desperately needs antibody circulation to fight off foreign invaders.1

-In the hours following a stressful event, cortisol decreases both eosinophils, white blood cells that we need to fight allergies, and lymphocytes that boost immunity.
-(1) Overproduction of adrenal cortisol in response to chronic stress is linked to a significant reduction in overall white blood cell count.
-(1)
+In the hours following a stressful event, cortisol decreases both eosinophils, white blood cells that we need to fight allergies, and lymphocytes that boost immunity.1 Overproduction of adrenal cortisol in response to chronic stress is linked to a significant reduction in white blood cell count.1

-1. The lymphatic system is the primary delivery system for energizing every cell of the body after each meal.
-Triglyceride fats are transported from the lymphatic-collecting ducts in the intestines, providing baseline energy for the body.
-When the lymphatics become congested, energy levels will drop and these fats can potentially be stored around the belly, increasing the risk of weight gain.
-(4)
+- The lymphatic system is the primary delivery system for energizing every cell after each meal.
+Triglyceride fats are transported from the lymphatic-collecting ducts in the intestines to every cell, creating baseline energy.
+When lymphatics become congested, energy levels will drop and these fats can potentially be stored around the belly, increasing risk of weight gain.4

-2. The lymphatic system is the main carrier of the immune system.
-When the lymphatic system is congested as a result of acute stress or poor digestion, the lymphatic system’s ability to circulate can be adversely affected.
-(5)
+- The lymphatic system is the main carrier of the immune system.
+When the lymphatic system is congested as a result of acute stress or poor digestion, the immune system’s ability to fight sickness is severely compromised.5

-3. The lymphatic system is a major detoxification channel for fats and proteins that have been incompletely digested upstream in the stomach and small intestines.
-When the upper digestion is weak, hard-to-digest proteins, like gluten, and toxic fats from pesticides and environmental pollutants that are too big to enter the bloodstream end up being collected into the larger lymphatic vessels that line the intestinal tract.
-As a result, the lymph vessels around the intestines, called the gut-associated lymphatic tissue (GALT), and mesenteric lymphs that surround the small intestines can become congested, causing weight gain, and reduced energy reserves.
-(4,5)
+- The lymphatic system is a major detoxification channel for fats and proteins that have been incompletely digested upstream in the stomach and small intestines.
+When upper digestion is weak, hard-to-digest proteins, like gluten, and toxic fats from pesticides and environmental pollutants end up collecting into the larger lymphatic vessels that line the intestinal tract.
+As a result, lymph vessels around the intestines, called gut-associated lymphatic tissue (GALT), and mesenteric lymphs surrounding the small intestines become congested, causing weight gain, reduced immune response, and fatigue.4,5

 The Adrenal Role in Stress

-The adrenal gland is the primary manufacturing site for the stress hormone, cortisol.
-While small, intermittent dosages of cortisol throughout the day are manageable by the body, long-term excessive exposure has a degenerative effect.
+The adrenal gland is the primary manufacturing site for the stress hormone cortisol.
+While small, intermittent doses of cortisol throughout the day are manageable by the body, long-term exposure has a degenerative effect.

-1. It reduces the production of proteolytic enzymes that are secreted by cells in reaction to the stressful event.
-Initially, production of these enzymes is a protective response to the release of stress-related histamine into the bloodstream, but too much can become a problem, so the body is constantly trying to find this balance when under stress.
+- It reduces production of proteolytic enzymes secreted by cells in reaction to an immune event.
+Initially, production of these enzymes is a protective response, but too much can become a problem, so the body is constantly trying to find this balance when under stress.

-2. Adrenal cortisol decreases the ability of the capillaries to push excess fluid into the stressed area.
+- Adrenal cortisol decreases ability for the capillaries to push excess fluid into the stressed area.

-3. Cortisol temporarily decreases white blood cell flow to the area, preventing the stressed cells from becoming overwhelmed by excess fluid.
+- Cortisol temporarily decreases white blood cell flow to the area, preventing stressed cells from becoming overwhelmed by excess fluid.

-4. Cortisol blocks lymphatic drainage of the area.
-Again, in an attempt to wall the area off to prevent excess fluid circulation.
+- Cortisol blocks lymphatic drainage of the area, again in an attempt to wall the area off to prevent excess fluid.

 Too Much of a Good Thing

 While adrenals are our first responders to stress, when stress is long-term and excessive, things begin to break down.
-Not only can excessive stress severely compromise the lymphatic system, the lymphatic system is also directly innervated by the fight-or-flight, sympathetic nervous system.
+Excessive stress can severely compromise both the lymphatic system and the nervous system.
 Sympathetic stress initially helps the lymph remove toxic particles from the stressed area.
-But if the stress is excessive, the lymphatic response can be slowed, allowing dangerous toxins to migrate to different areas of the body through the lymphatics.
-(1.3)
+But if stress is excessive, the lymphatic response can be slowed, allowing dangerous toxins to migrate to different areas of the body through the lymphatics.1-3

 Bulletproof Stress Response